metomi/rose/sphinx/tutorial/cylc/furthertopics/inheritance.rst

    post-script = echo 'Arriving'                       # Inherited from VEHICLE inherit = AIRPLANE                                  # Defined in a380
    [[[meta]]]
-       description = An air vehicle with fixed wings.  # Inherited from AIR_VEHIHLE - overwritten by AIRPLANE title = Airbus A380 Jumbo-Jet                   # Defined in a380
+       description = An air vehicle with fixed wings.  # Inherited from AIR_VEHICLE - overwritten by AIRPLANE title = Airbus A380 Jumbo-Jet.                  # Defined in a380
    [[[environment]]]
        CAN_TAKE_OFF_VERTICALLY = false                 # Inherited from AIRPLANE